Stephanie Garcia Richard

-Stephanie M. Garcia Richard (born 1974/1975) is an American politician and currently serves as the New Mexico Commissioner of Public Lands.
+Stephanie M. Garcia Richard (born 1974/1975) is an American politician who currently serves as the New Mexico Commissioner of Public Lands.
 Garcia Richard previously served as a member of the New Mexico House of Representatives from January 2013 through December 2018, representing the 43rd district.
 She chaired the House Education Committee and served on the House Appropriations and Finance Committee and House Labor and Economic Development committee.
+Garcia Richard is the Democratic Party nominee for Lieutenant Governor of New Mexico in the 2026 election.

 Education

 Garcia Richard was born in Tucumcari, New Mexico and raised in Silver City.
 She earned a Bachelor of Arts in political science from Barnard College of Columbia University, and her teaching certificate from UCLA.

 Career

 Garcia Richard has served in New Mexican politics since her first election 2012.

+In March 2025, Garcia Richard announced her bid for Lieutenant Governor of New Mexico and reportedly raised significantly more than her two opponents, Harold Pope Jr. and Maggie Toulouse Oliver, but Richard suspended her campaign in October 2025 after her husband was diagnosed with cancer.

 New Mexico Commissioner of Public Lands

 Garcia Richard was elected as New Mexico Commissioner of Public Lands during the 2018 New Mexico elections, and began serving in this position on January 1, 2019.
 She is the first woman and first Latina to serve in the position.
 Her deputy for public affairs is Tarin Nix.